 Baptism is an important step of obedience that shows others that we have personally trusted Jesus for our salvation.
 When Christians are baptized, they are submerged under water to identify with the death and burial of Jesus and raised out of the water to identify with his resurrection.
 We believe that water baptism is a public declaration of three important things: you are a follower of Jesus Christ, you are beginning a changed life in Christ, and you are part of a new family.

-If you would like to learn more about baptism, or sign up to be baptized, please click the links below.
+If you would like to learn more about Baptism, or you are ready to take this next step in your faith, sign up below.

 Baptism is a public declaration of a brand new association.

 1. It symbolizes what Jesus did for me.

 1 Corinthians 15:3-4 (NLT) I passed on to you what was most important and what had also been passed on to me.
 Christ died for our sins, just as the Scriptures said.
 He was buried, and he was raised from the dead on the third day, just as the Scriptures said.

 2. It symbolizes what has happened to me.

 Romans 6:3-4 (GW) Don't you know that all of us who were baptized into Christ Jesus were baptized into his death?
 When we were baptized into his death, we were placed into the tomb with him.
 As Christ was brought back from death to life by the glorious power of the Father, so we, too, should live a new kind of life.

 2. Baptism is a step of obedience to Jesus’ command.